apache/struts-site/source/getting-started/hello-world-using-struts2.md

 }
 ```

-In the model class above note the use of public set and get methods to allow access to the private message String attribute.
-The Struts 2 framework requires that objects you want to expose to the view (HelloWorld.jsp) follow the [JavaBean-style conventions](http://en.wikipedia.org/wiki/JavaBean\#JavaBean_conventions).
+Note the use of public set and get methods to allow access to the private message String attribute.
+The Struts 2 framework requires that objects you want to expose to the view (`HelloWorld.jsp`) follow the [JavaBean-style conventions](http://en.wikipedia.org/wiki/JavaBean#JavaBean_conventions).

-__Step 2 - Create The Action Class HelloWorldAction.java__
+#### Step 2 - Create The Action Class HelloWorldAction.java

 We need an Action class to act as the Controller.
 The Action class responds to a user action (in this example that action will be clicking an HTML hyperlink and sending a specific URL to the Servlet container).
 One or more of the Action class's methods are executed and a String result is returned.
-Based on the value of the result, a specific view page (in this example that view page is HelloWorld.jsp) is rendered.
+Based on the value of the result, a specific view page (in this example that view page is `HelloWorld.jsp`) is rendered.

 Note the package and import statements below.